MA Accounting and Business

 - dedicated student experience and student development support

-For specialist business analytics, business research and finance related courses, we have dedicated teaching labs (and associated software and databases).
+For specialist business analytics, business research and finance related courses, we have dedicated teaching labs.
+These labs include associated software and databases.
 We also have our own Business School Cafe.

 Studying abroad is a fantastic opportunity to gain an insight into the global business dimension, and the cultures and languages of the individual markets we deal with.

 Depending on your degree, a year abroad might be compulsory or optional.
 To be inspired, read stories by Edinburgh students about their experiences abroad.

 A wide range of international experiences are available, including studying abroad at one of our partner universities and business schools in: